Esma Cannon

 Esma Ellen Charlotte Littmann (née Cannon; 27 December 1905 – 18 October 1972), credited as Esme or Esma Cannon, was an Australian-born character actress who moved to Britain in the early 1930s.
-Although she frequently appeared on television in her latter years, Cannon is best remembered as a film actress, with a lengthy career in British productions from the 1930s to the 1960s.
+Although she frequently appeared on television in her later years, Cannon is best remembered as a film actress, with a lengthy career in British productions from the 1930s to the 1960s.